thakars/DISMOTT/README.md

  d.
 (73) If 'Impedances' is choses in previous step, write '.csv' file name accordingly.
 If 'Definitions' is selected, this does not affect.

+2. Reader code: There is no change needed*.

+*User should verify that all the sections in their '.txt. files (equipment.txt, load.txt and network.txt) are been readed, if so, no changes are needed.
+If user find a section is not been reading, user should add the section to be read in the code.

 # Other information